jvhoof/cloud-essentials/README.md

 - Microsoft Azure CLI 2.0
 - Microsoft Azure SDK Python
 - Amazon AWS CLI
+- Fortinet Ansible modules for FortiGate and FortiManager/FortiAnalyzer

 ## Installation
 To run the container, simply pull or build the image into a docker host.
 ```
-docker pull jvhoof/cloudgen-essentials
+docker pull jvhoof/cloud-essentials
 ```

 ## Running the container

 ```
-To access the container run: docker run --rm -it --name=cloudgen-essentials jvhoof/cloudgen-essentials
+To access the container run: docker run --rm -it --name=cloud-essentials jvhoof/cloud-essentials
 ```

-##### DISCLAIMER: ALL OF THE SOURCE CODE ON THIS REPOSITORY IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL BARRACUDA BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOURCE CODE. #####